-Exempt assets are those, which Medicaid will not take into account at this time.
+Exempt assets are those which Medicaid will not take into account at this time.
 Generally, the following assets are exempt:

-- Home, for a single applicant, the exemption is limited to \$955,000 of equity (2023).
-The home must be the principal place of residence and the resident may be required to show some intent to "return home" even if this never actually takes place. - Household and personal belongings such as furniture, appliances, jewelry and clothes. - One vehicle (a car or truck or van) - Pre-paid funeral plans and burial plots - Cash value of life insurance policies Up to \$1,500 in cash surrender values may be exempt, along with term life insurance, depending upon your situation. - Cash (e.g. a small checking or savings account), not to exceed \$2,000.
+- Home, if it is a married applicant, it is exempt no matter the value (for a single applicant, the exemption is limited to \$1,097,000 of equity (2025)).
+The home must be the principal place of residence, and the resident may be required to show some intent to "return home" even if this never actually takes place. - Household and personal belongings such as furniture, appliances, jewelry and clothes. - One vehicle (a car or truck or van) - Pre-paid funeral plans and burial plots - Cash value of life insurance policies Up to \$1,500 in cash surrender values may be exempt, along with term life insurance, depending upon your situation. - Cash (e.g. a small checking or savings account), not to exceed \$2,000.